esp-rs/esp-println/README.md

 Using the `defmt-espflash` feature, esp-println will install a defmt global logger.
 The logger will output to the same data stream as `println!()`, and adds framing bytes so it can be used even with other, non-defmt output.
-Using the `defmt` feature automatically uses the Rzcobs encoding and does not allow changing the encoding.
+Using the `defmt-espflash` feature automatically uses the Rzcobs encoding and does not allow changing the encoding.

 You can also use the `defmt-raw` feature that allows using any encoding provided by defmt, but